leann-z/Portfolio/README.md

-** NOT COMPLETED**
-This is an updated portfolio website for 2023 that I'm working on this summer.
-Still a work in progress.
+This is a portfolio website I created from scratch using HTML and CSS.